openreplay/openreplay/scripts/helm/nginx-ingress/nginx-ingress/README.md

 ## Description

-This is the frontend of the openreplay web app to internet.
+This is the frontend of the OpenReplay web app to internet.

 ## Path information